 Can you accurately predict the outcome of your plans?

-Working memory – Your working memory, which was the focus of our last blog post, defines how much information you can process in your mind in a moment.
+, defines how much information you can process in your mind in a moment.
 The better your working memory is, the more information you will be able to process and it is less likely that you will feel overwhelmed and lose the big picture.
 Attention

 The quality of your life depends on planning

 Your ability to plan ahead is amazing when you really think about it.
 If you were not able plan, you would always do what feels right in the moment.

 Why go to work when you can sleep?
 Why study in school when you can hang out with friends or play?
 Why work out when you can be comfortable on the couch?
 The ability to assess when you should relax, when you should work, how to solve a problem etc. All involves planning, execution of your plans and evaluation of your plans.
 It does not matter what you do in life, a plan is required to do it.

 That being said – you naturally do not always analyze and evaluate a situation consciously in order to make the most optimal plan.
 However, when you run into a novel challenge or problem, your brain is forced to make a decision.

 If the problem, challenge or situation repeats itself your brain is likely to learn what the best solution is – and then your reaction becomes a more automated behavior.
 You do not think about it anymore – you just do it, because.
 The point is this; what begins as plans often ends as behavior

 , but your behavior is influenced by your plans, your goals and how driven you are at executing them.
 Situations can also change, being aware of this and changing your plans accordingly can have a huge effect on your life.